2021 Formula One World Championship: Sporting regulations

 It was originally proposed that teams would be required to allow a driver who had competed in fewer than two Grands Prix to replace one of their race drivers in a Friday practice session over the course of the season.
 Whilst these rules were intended to give a chance to more non-Formula One drivers to test a Formula One car, the wording of this rule meant that teams satisfy the requirement if one of their regular drivers was in their rookie season.
 Such rules were instead implemented for the 2022 season.

 Following the Mercedes tyre error during the 2020 Sakhir Grand Prix, where George Russell was given front tyres allocated to Valtteri Bottas during a pit stop, the FIA had adjusted the rules on tyre usage; drivers using mixed compound sets or using sets allocated to another driver on their cars were permitted to complete two laps before the driver must pit to correct the error before facing a penalty.
 Under the previous rules, drivers could be disqualified as soon as such error had occurred.
-The race time limit for red-flagged races was also be reduced from four hours to three hours.
+The race time limit for red-flagged races was also reduced from four hours to three hours.
 From the 2021 United States Grand Prix, lap times set under double waved yellow flags were automatically deleted.